John Steinbeck: Early life

 Steinbeck was born on February 27, 1902, in Salinas, California.
 He was of German, English, and Irish descent.
 Johann Adolf Großsteinbeck (1828–1913), Steinbeck's paternal grandfather, was a founder of Mount Hope, a short-lived farming colony in Palestine that disbanded after Arab attackers killed his brother and raped his brother's wife and mother-in-law.
 He arrived in the United States in 1858, shortening the family name to Steinbeck.
 The family farm in Heiligenhaus, Mettmann, Germany, is still named "Großsteinbeck".

 His father, John Ernst Steinbeck (1862–1935), served as Monterey County treasurer.
-John's mother, Olive Hamilton (1867–1934), a former school teacher, shared Steinbeck's passion for reading and writing.
+John's mother, Olive "Ollie" Hamilton (1867–1934), met Steinbeck’s father in King City, California in the 1890s where his father became one of town’s first residents having moved there to work as the first station agent and manager for the Sperry Flour Mill and where his mother worked as a local schoolteacher, sharing the same passion as Steinbeck for literature.
 The Steinbecks were members of the Episcopal Church, although Steinbeck later became agnostic.
 Steinbeck lived in a small rural valley (no more than a frontier settlement) set in fertile soil, about 25 miles from the Pacific Coast.
 Both valley and coast would serve as settings for some of his best fiction.
 He spent his summers working on nearby ranches including the Post Ranch in Big Sur.
 He later labored with migrant workers on Spreckels sugar beet farms.
 There he learned of the harsher aspects of the migrant life and the darker side of human nature, which supplied him with material expressed in Of Mice and Men.
 He explored his surroundings, walking across local forests, fields, and farms.
 While working at Spreckels Sugar Company, he sometimes worked in their laboratory, which gave him time to write.
 He had considerable mechanical aptitude and fondness for repairing things he owned.